AudioKit/AudioKit/README.md

 ===
 *This document was last updated: January 2, 2016*

 AudioKit is an audio synthesis, processing, and analysis platform for OS X, iOS, and tvOS.
-It was primarily written by Aurelius Prochazka with major contributions from Nicholas Arner, Stephane Peter, and Jeff Cooper as well as minor contributions from others.
 This document serves as a one-page introduction to AudioKit, but we have much more information available on the AudioKit website at http://audiokit.io/

 ### Version 3.0
 The third major revision of AudioKit has been completely rewritten to offer the following improvements over previous versions: